COGS108/Overview/COGS108-Syllabus.md

 Lecture quizzes will not be accepted late.

-Assignments and labs will be accepted at 75% credit up to 3 days late.
-Every student receives 5 free late days with NO DEDUCTION for use on any assignment or lab exercise.
-Without penalty, you can turn in 5 work items one day late each, or 1 work item 3 days late and another 2 days late, or any other combination.
+Assignments and labs will be accepted up to 5 days late with a 25% late penalty taken off your grade.
+Every student receives 7 free late days with NO DEDUCTION for use on any assignment or lab exercise.
+Without penalty, you can turn in 7 work items one day late each, or 1 work item 3 days late and another 4 days late, or any other combination.

+PLEASE NOTE while your pool of late days is 7, your maximum lateness on any single assignment is 5 days.
+PLEASE NOTE these late days are intended for use when you are behind and need an extra day, illness, family emergencies, mental health crises, etc..
+You will not be given more late days.
+You will not be given more than 5 days to get something submitted.
+If you cannot manage to turn in assignments within this system you need to talk with your dean because something has gone drastically wrong that cannot be handled in my class.

 # COURSE PROJECT